felipegc/swg-example/README.md

 ### Tests

-You may want to test all resource are successfully working as expected by performing a request through the created `secure web gateway` you just created.
+You may want to test if all resources are successfully working as expected by performing a request through the created `secure web gateway`.

 1. Create a vm instance under the same subnetwork where the gateway resources were created.
 You may create by using `gcloud` CLI tool: